atomashpolskiy/bt/bt-dht/README.md

+# Mainline DHT adapter for Bt

-This is a stub for BEP-5: DHT Protocol, planned to eventually include a wrapper around some lightweight Java DHT implementation.
+This module provides support for BEP-5: DHT Protocol.
+It includes a thin wrapper around [the8472/mldht](https://github.com/the8472/mldht), a Mainline DHT implementation in Java.